canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 - - -

-Now that we have a basic sketch of our application, and we've covered a few CanJS fundamentals, it's time for us to start working with the sample application.
+Now that we have a basic sketch of our application, and we've covered a few CanJS fundamentals, it’s time for us to start working with the sample application.
 We'll begin with the application's templates.

 As mentioned in the [introduction](/guides/Tutorial.html), we’re using Stache templates in